benblack769/benblack769.github.io/posts/blog/rect_cover.md

 Set-cover is a nice analogue because our problem can be directly reduced to it.
 In our problem, the total set you want to cover is the set of all annotations.
 The subsets you wish to select from are the tiles which contain them.
 Unfortunately, [set-cover is known to be NP-hard](https://en.wikipedia.org/wiki/Set_cover_problem)

 The NP-hardness of set-cover should give us pause.
-Even though the geometric simplicity of rectangular cover means that it is probably not NP-hard, it will still likely be expensive to compute an exact solution.
+Even though the geometric simplicity of rectangular cover means that it might not be NP-hard, it will still likely be expensive to compute an exact solution.
 Note that radial cover is also thought to be fairly hard to find exactly optimal solutions to.

 So we can turn to approximation algorithms with a good concience that we are probably not passing by some efficient exact solution.
 Luckily, set-cover is known to have a provably effective, simple, and fast approximation algorithm: [Greedy selection](https://en.wikipedia.org/wiki/Set_cover_problem#Greedy_algorithm).
 In our language, greedy selection means simply iteratively choosing the tile which covers the most so-far uncovered objects.
 And the correspondence to set-cover's provable approximation bounds of `O(log(N))` is suggestion that this algorithm is good enough to achive good results.
 Interestingly, there is also theory that within a constant, this is the optimal polynomial time algorithm for set-cover, suggesting that we would need to utilize the geometric structure of rectangular cover to perform better.
 Which I didn't try today.
 But if you want to give it a shot, I encourage you to!